MashMeTV/job-offers/frontend.md

 - Establish software architecture patterns.
 - Have experience writing Web Components in any framework or library, or just using vanilla JavaScript.
 - Have experience with the WebRTC stack.
-- Have experience with any build tools.
+- Have experience with common build tools.
 - Have experience with Accessibility.

 ## What we offer